 You are currently looking at the inflated surface.
-The surface can be rotated using the buttons in the navigation toolbar: Use the redraw button to repaint the image if it gets corrupted by window movement.
+The surface can be rotated using the buttons in the navigation toolbar: Operation Operation Operation Operation Operation Description Description

 Inflated surface

 The inflated surface is good to look at when checking to see if you need to make edits to the wm.mgz volume.
 You'll notice as you inspect this surface that it is smooth and free from holes, bumps and other defects.
 If you click on the surface, you will see the coordinates of the vertex you clicked on in the Tools window.
 To clear the marks made on the surface after clicking on it, you can do Ctrl+Shift+middle click on each mark to erase it.